v1k70rk4/ha-samsungtv-smart/info.md

 integration configured for your TV and click the `OPTIONS` button.<br/>
 Here you chan change the following options:

+- **Use SmartThings TV Status information**<br/>
+(default = True)
+When enabled and SmartThings is configured, the component will try to retrieve from SmartThings the information about the TV Status.
+This information is always used in conjunction with local ping result.<br/>

 - **Use SmartThings TV Channels information**<br/>
+(default = False)
 When enabled and SmartThings is configured, the component will try to retrieve from SmartThings the information about the TV Channel and TV Channel Name or Running App<br/>
 **Note: in many case this information is not properly updated, so this option is disabled by default.**<br/>

+- **Seconds to delay power ON status**<br/>
+(default=30, range from 0 to 60)<br/>
+This option allow to configure a delay to wait before setting the TV status to ON.
+This is used to avoid false ON status for TV that enable the network interface on regular interval also when the TV status is OFF.<br/>

 ## Custom configuration parameters